 Please note that Love & Hisses does not accept any advertising at all at this time nor are we interested in “sponsored posts.”
 Emails regarding these will not be answered.

-If you’re interested in adopting one of our foster cats, please contact Challenger’s House to discuss their adoption policies.
+If you’re interested in adopting one of our foster cats, please contact Forgotten Felines Huntsville to discuss their adoption policies.

-When I’m not wrangling cats or kittens, pigs or chickens, or working in the garden (and canning), I am the lazy sort who enjoys reading, taking pictures, and watching TV.
+When I’m not wrangling cats or kittens or cleaning house, I am the lazy sort who enjoys reading, taking pictures, and watching TV.
 It’s all party-party-party up in this house.